illinois-cs419/illinois-cs419.github.io/_mps/mp3a.md

 - **webgl-utils.js** if you use it

 - **gl-matrix-min.js** where this is whichever version of the glMatrix library you used.

+- All the image and OBJ files required for the app to run

 Name your submission as NETID_MP3.zip and submit it to Compass, where NETID is your netid.